arnog/mathlive/tutorials/USAGE_GUIDE.md

 ```

 By default, any LaTeX code that is enclosed with the following delimiters
-will be displayed as math:
+will be rendered as math:
 * `$$`...`$$`
 * `\[`...`\]`
 * `\(`...`\)`